 - Ensuring service reliability: As SREs, we work to ensure the reliability of our services.
 We recently upgraded our larger Postgres clusters to use the latest Postgres version on more powerful hardware.
 To ensure this change went smoothly, we wrote a load testing tool for Postgres called pgreplay-go that we used to replay production queries, helping us discover performance regressions.
 We also wrote a blog post about it.

 Diversity is hugely important to us and we welcome applications from those with disabilities and from under-represented backgrounds.
 Throughout our hiring and onboarding process we make any reasonable adjustments necessary to create a level playing field and continually look at how we can improve in this area.
 We also have active ‘employee resource groups’ (such a BEAM and Rainbow) that are supported and sponsored by members of our Exec team; they work to engage and inspire our employees on diversity & inclusion topics throughout the year.

 We offer flexible working hours and remote working arrangements, enhanced parental leave and pension packages.
 You’ll also receive equity, because we believe having this ‘buy in’ is a vital part of building a successful business where everybody - regardless of their role - can make a valuable contribution.

-The COVID-19 pandemic has seen everybody at GoCardless shift to remote working and this is something we’ll continue to do into 2021.
 We continually review this approach in conjunction with the changing restrictions in each of our locations; additionally we offer support to maintain wellbeing and comfort, including subsidised home office equipment, workstation assessments and a range of remote social activities you can dip in and out of whenever you fancy.